 Spinnerei und Weberei Ebersbach is a textile factory built in 1994.
 For more than 90 years it was an important employer in the region of Ebersbach.

 In 1868 industrialist Hermann Wünsche started a textile factory in a small German city close to the Czech border.
-Business went good and in the following years new factories were build and other companies were bought.
-To modernize and centralize the production they built this big plant in 1904.
-In 1910, the company had 2.439 employees working 40.000 spindles and 2.200 looms in a total of six factories.
+Business went well and in the following years new factories were build, and other companies were bought.
+To modernize and centralize the production, they built this big plant in 1904.
+In 1910, the company had 2.439 employees working 40 thousand spindles and 2,200 looms in a total of six factories.

 Second World War

 During the Second World War, the machines were moved, and the factory was used to produce aircraft parts for the German Wehrmacht.
 In 1946 the textile production started again under the name ‘VEB Spinnerei und Weberei Ebersbach’.
 In 1969 followed the merger with two other companies to ‘VEB Buntspecht’.
 Later, after more merges, it was renamed ‘VEB Lautex’, a collaboration of most textile mills in the region.